ramandeeplinux/openshift-production-lab/01-cluster-install/README.md

 wget https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/4.21.2/openshift-install-linux.tar.gz
 ```

-📷 **Screenshot**

 ### Output

 ![Download OpenShift Client and Installer](images/03-download-openshift-binaries.png)

 > **Figure 3.** Downloading the OpenShift Client (`oc`) and OpenShift Installer binaries from the official Red Hat mirror.

+The OpenShift Client and Installer archives were successfully downloaded from the official Red Hat mirror.
+These binaries will be extracted and installed on the bastion host in the next step.

 ### Notes

-- Download the client and installer from the official Red Hat mirror only.
+- Download the client and installer only from the official Red Hat mirror.
-- Always use the same version of the OpenShift Client and Installer as the target OpenShift cluster version.
+- Ensure both binaries match the target OpenShift cluster version.
-- Store the downloaded archives in a temporary working directory before extracting them.
+- Keep the downloaded archives in a temporary working directory before extraction.

 ---